 - Students may check out books and audio-visual items for four weeks.
-Faculty, staff, and administrators may check them out until the end of the semester.
+Faculty, staff, and administrators may check them out for 20 weeks.
+Books may be renewed for one additional checkout period, and then must be returned to the library.

 - Users may have up to 100 items checked out at any given time.